 Faculty Seed Grants

 Faculty Seed Grants (FSG) provide awards of up to $10,000 on a competitive basis for projects involving research or other creative scholarly activity.
 The program provides funding for short-term, one-time support to "jump start" worthwhile projects that can be used to develop major proposals for submission to extramural funding agencies or private contributors.
-The program gives priority to early career faculty.
-FY17 proposals are due March 22, 2017.
+FY19 proposals are due March 13, 2019 with a required Letter of Intent (LOI) due February 27, 2019.

 International Research & Program Development Grants

-Two tracks are available with funding from $15,000 to $50,000.
+Three tracks are available with funding from $10,000 to $50,000.
 IRPDs are designed to jump-start and quickly grow either international research done by transdisciplinary collaborations, or the development of new academic programs in collaboration with international partner institutions.
-FY17 proposals are due March 22, 2017.
+FY19 proposals are due March 13, 2019 with a required Letter of Intent (LOI) due February 27, 2019.

 George H. Davis Travel Fellowship